Ramón Ledón

 Ramón Ledón González (born 23 February 1965) is a Cuban former professional boxer who competed from 1995 to 1999.
 He challenged for the IBF super featherweight title in 1998.
 One of the best amateur boxers of his era.

 Amateur career

 As a member of the Cuban national team, Ledón won the bantamweight division at the 1984 Friendship Games held in Havana, Cuba.

 Professional career

-In March 1998, Ledón destroyed John Bailey to get a shot at IBF Super Featherweight Champion Robert Garcia.
+In March 1998, Ledón defeated John Bailey to get a shot at IBF Super Featherweight Champion Robert Garcia.

 IBF Super Featherweight Championship

 On 24 October 1998, Ledón lost to Robert Garcia and his chance at the IBF Super Featherweight Champion in Trump Taj Mahal, Atlantic City, New Jersey.